jbellis/jamm/README.md

 * `Guess.NEVER` has been renamed `Guess.ALWAYS_INSTRUMENTATION` for more clarity.
 * `MemoryMeter.countChildren` as been removed.

+# Supported Java versions

+The 0.4.0 release has been tested with Java 8, 11 and 17.

 # The fine print

 ## Measurement strategies

 `MemoryMeter` can use different strategies to guess the objects sizes.
+We have tried to ensure that the output of the strategies is the same.

 ### Instrumentation